Service

 Facilities

-Big Lake Library
+Big Lake Public Library

 Built in 2002 the Big Lake Public Library is located in Big Lake, Alaska and serves patrons from Houston, Knik-Goose Bay, Meadow Lakes, Willow, and Wasilla.
+The Library is part of the Alaska Library Network.

 Talkeetna Public Library